 THE BUTCHART GARDENS

-One of the main reasons we wanted to go to Victoria, British Columbia, for the holiday season was to experience The Magic of Christmas at The Butchart Gardens.
+One of the main reasons we wanted to go to Victoria, British Columbia, for the Christmas season was to experience The Magic of Christmas at The Butchart Gardens.

-The theme is the 12 Days of Christmas, and each year, they add more and more lights for a truly spectacular experience.
+The theme is the Twelve Days of Christmas, and each year, they add more and more twinkling lights for a truly spectacular experience.

-We headed straight for the cafe to get hot chocolate and gingerbread cookies as soon as we arrived.
+We headed straight for the cafe to get hot chocolate and seasonal treats like gingerbread cookies as soon as we arrived.
 We also picked up a scavenger hunt form so we could check off everything we experienced.

-Our first stop was checking out the beautiful train window.
+Our first stop was checking out the beautiful Christmas display train window.
 We were surprised to spot Spider-Man, Minions, the Incredibles, and other characters sprinkled through the display!

 I was completely impressed that they have tons of buckets of clear umbrellas set up all over the gardens in case it rains, and families can use them as long as they want and then put them back when they are done.